Operating Climate Controls

 - When in Park, these settings display to allow you to keep the climate control system operating, even when you leave Model 3 (see Keep Climate On, Dog, and Camp).

 - Touch to adjust how air flows from the front vents.
-See Adjusting the Front Vents.
+When the climate control system is operating, the passenger front vent can be turned off independently of driver's vent.
+See Adjusting the Front and Rear Vents.

 - When Model 3 is in Park, touch Schedule to set a recurring daily time when you want Model 3 to be ready to drive by preconditioning the Battery and cabin climate and/or charging during off-peak hours (see Scheduled Charging and Scheduled Departure).

 - Touch to control the flow of air inside the cabin.
 Air can be drawn into Model 3 from outside or air can be recirculated inside the cabin.